paylike/plugin-hikashop/TestingWithCypress.md

 * A hikashop installation is required, in which you need to have the sample theme installed and products displayed on the homepage.
 * You need to have Paylike module installed and configured (**test keys** required)
+* You need to have some other currencies configured in store, then set them in `cypress.env.json` file (these will be used to make payments with every currency specified)
 * You also need to have a test client account with previous purchases and an admin account for which you set the credentials in the `cypress.env.json` file
 * Lastly you need to have the some modules available on frontend
     - login form